 - 9. Graphs and figures regarding the nitrate issues rarely delineate the uncertainties in the data.
-Agronomic practices and crop mixes constantly change.
-For example, each component of the pie chart's basin nitrogen depiction (which is not really a balance because not all major components are included) has a level of uncertainty. - 10.
-The data that have been cited in many reports are dated.
-For example, The Harter Report used crop and fertilizer data from 2000-2005.
-This is not a criticism of that report; it instead points out the importance of using current, relative data/indicators to direct policy. - 11.
-Due to human nature, varying abilities of people to assimilate new information of various complexities, difficulty of properly communicating instructions, lack of information, etc., many changes in practices and procedures and behavior cannot be successfully accomplished in just a few years.
+For example, each component of the pie-chart basin nitrogen depiction (which is not really a balance because all major components are not included) has a level of uncertainty. - 10.
+The data which have been cited in many reports, such as the "Harter Report", are dated.
+This is not a criticism of that report - it instead points out the importance of using current, relative data/indicators to direct policy.
+The "Harter Report" used crop data and fertilizer data from the 2000 - 2005 time period, for example. - 11.
+Due to human nature, varying abilities of people to assimilate new information of various complexity, difficulty of properly communicating instructions, lack of information, etc., some changes in practices and procedures and behavior cannot be successfully accomplished in a few years.

-Testimony from Parry Klassen (East San Joaquin Water Quality Coalition) showed that it is a challenge to receive meaningful data from farmers on even simple details such as field locations.
-It did not appear that this challenge was because of reluctance to respond, but rather because it is a new task, requiring information from unknown sources, using unfamiliar procedures, with instructions that may not be crystal clear.
+Testimony from Parry Klassen (East San Joaquin Water Quality Coalition) showed that there is a challenge in having farmers submit meaningful data on even simple details such as field locations.
+It did not appear that this challenge was because of reluctance to respond - but rather because it is a new task, requiring information from unknown sources, using unfamiliar procedures, with instructions that may not be crystal clear.